hivdb/chiro-cms/resources/updates.md

 SARS-CoV-2 Antivirals: Remdesivir and other Polymerase Inhibitors.
 August 10, 2020.
 Robert Shafer, MD, Professor of Medicine, Division of Infectious Diseases, Stanford University: https://stanford.cloud-cme.com/default.aspx?P=0&EID=38044

 ### Ciclesonide
 An updated preprint has reported that the inhaled corticosteroid ciclesonide consistently selects for mutations in nsp3 and nsp4 when SARS-CoV-2 is cultured in the presence of increasing drug concentrations[^10.1101/2020.08.22.258459].
 This demonstrates that ciclesonide has a specific antiviral mechanism, which the authors speculate is interference with the double membrane formation that anchors the coronavirus replication transcription complex within cells.
-Unfortunately, there has been little progress initating clinical trials with just two being active and six still pending.  demonstration that a drug selects for drug-resistance virus mutations indicates that it acts specifically by inhibiting the virus rather than b
+Unfortunately, there has been little progress initiating clinical trials with just two being active and six still pending.

-Ciclesonide is an inhaled corticosteroid discovered in a high-throughput drug screen to inhibit coronavirus replication in the low μM range[^10.1101/2020.08.22.258459][^10.1128/AAC.00819-20][^10.1101/2020.02.25.965582].
-Although its mechanism of action is not known, MERS-CoV-2 passage passage in the presence of ciclesonide led to the selection of a point mutation in the nsp15 gene while multiple SARS-CoV-2 passage experiments led to consistent mutations in nsp3 (N1543K, G1763S, and D1764A)) and nsp4 (E230K) each of which reduced ciclesonide susceptibility.
-The mutated part of ns3 and ns4 are thought to be associated with double membrane formation.
-A single mutation in this gene was responsible for ~100-fold reduced susceptibility.
-A small case series of three patients from Japan who received inhaled ciclesonide has been published[^10.1016/j.jiac.2020.04.007], As of August 25, there are two ongoing and six planned studies of inhaled ciclesonide.

 ### Remdesivir versus standard of care -- moderate COVID-19 pneumonia (August 21)
 The randomized controlled open-label Gilead SIMPLE-moderate trial enrolled 596 hospitalized persons with radiographic evidence of pneumonia with oxygen saturations >94% on room air and randomized them 1:1:1 to remdesivir for 10 days, remdesivir for 5 days, or standard of care (SOC)[^10.1001/jama.2020.16349].
 Approximately 15% were receiving low-flow O2; 85% did not require O2 supplementation.
 15% overall were receiving corticosteroids.
 Approximately 45% in the SOC care group vs. 10% in the remdesivir groups were receiving a chloroquine analog.
 The primary endpoints were the distribution of clinical status on a 7-point ordinal scale and the proportion with adverse events throughout the study.
 Due to logistical issues, virological data were limited and not presented.
 Most patients in the 10 day arm did not complete their course of therapy because they were discharged, By day 11, the 5 day remdesivir group (OR 1.7; 95%CI, 1.1-2.5; P=.02) but not the 10 day group (p=0.18) had an improved clinical status distribution than the SOC group.
 By day 28, 9 patients died: 2 (1%) in the 5 day group, 3 (2%) in the 10 day group, and 4 (2%) in SOC group.
 There also did not seem to be a significant reduction in the need for mechanical ventilation (1 vs. 4) or high-flow oxygen (5 vs. 7) between the pooled remdesivir patients vs. SOC by day 11.